We have new data! We’ve updated our report with Q1 and Q2 2019.

 Preheader: Learn how to conduct effective usability testing

-As you can see, the subject and the preheader combine to tell the story.
+As you can see, the subject and the preheader go together to tell the story.

 In fact, you should make use of all the elements that subscribers see in the inbox before they open the email.
 Used well, the so-called envelope (sender, subject line, and preheader) can make a difference.